sabio-engineering/cookbook-dvelp/guides/diagnostics.md

 end
 ```

+### Testing

+To send a test event after setting up Sentry in your application, run the following command:

+`rails raven:test`

+And for Heroku:

+`heroku run rails raven:test --remote <git_remote>`

 ### Slack integration

 Don't forget to add notifications to your project Slack channel.
 To enable this feature go to Sentry project settings and choose 'Alerts' section.